capport-wg/api/draft-ietf-capport-api.md

 }
 ~~~~~~~~~~

-Captive Portal JSON content can contain per-client data that is not appropriate to store in an intermediary cache.
-Captive Portal API servers SHOULD set the Cache-Control header in any responses to "private", or a more restrictive value {{!RFC7234}}.

 # Security Considerations {#security}

 One of the goals of this protocol is to improve the security of the communication between client hosts and Captive Portal systems.
 Client traffic is protected from passive listeners on the local network by requiring TLS-encrypted connections between the client and the Captive Portal API server, as described in {{api-details}}.
 All communication between the clients and the API server MUST be encrypted.

 In addition to encrypting communications between clients and Captive Portal systems, this protocol requires a basic level of authentication from the API server, as described in {{server-auth}}.
 Specifically, the API server MUST present a valid certificate on which the client can perform revocation checks.
-This allows the client to ensure that the API server has authority for a hostname that can be presented to a user.
+This allows the client to ensure that the API server has authority for the hostname that was provisioned by the network using {{?I-D.ietf-capport-rfc7710bis}}.
+Note that this validation only confirms that the API server matches what the network's provisioning mechanism (such as DHCP or IPv6 Router Advertisements) provided, and not validating the security of those provisioning mechanisms or the user's trust relationship to the network.

-It is important to note that while the server authentication checks can validate a specific hostname, it is certainly possible for the API server to present a valid certificate for a hostname that uses non-standard characters or is otherwise designed to trick the user into believing that its hostname is some other, more trustworthy, name.
-This is a danger of any scenario in which a hostname is not typed in by a user.

 ## Privacy Considerations {#privacy}

-Information passed between a client and a Captive Portal system may include a user's personal information, such as a full name and credit card details.
-Therefore, it is important that Captive Portal API Servers do not allow access to the Captive Portal API over unencrypted sessions.
+Information passed between a client and the user-facing web portal may include a user's personal information, such as a full name and credit card details.
+Therefore, it is important that both the user-facing web portal and the API server that points a client to the web portal are only accessed over encrypted connections.

 # IANA Considerations {#iana-section}